Anticipate operational, supply and staff resources to successfully handle COVID-19 surge

 Cerner associates are asked to follow below guidelines for safety when visiting client sites including:

 - Avoiding touching their mouth, nose, or eyes;

 - Washing hands frequently with soap and water for at least 20 seconds.
 Use hand sanitizer if they are unable to immediately wash their hands; and

 - Using sanitizing wipes to clean the airplane seats, tray tables, or other surfaces in airports, especially eating surfaces.

 Yes.
-To help reduce the potential exposure and transmission of COVID-19 in communities globally, and based on updated guidance and data, all Cerner associates who can work remotely must do so until April 30, 2020.
+To help reduce the potential exposure and transmission of COVID-19 in communities globally, and based on updated guidance and data, all Cerner associates who can work remotely must do so through the end of 2020.
 The Cerner COVID-19 Taskforce will reassess continually and may extend based on the situation.
 As a global company, Cerner will likely determine return dates regionally, reflecting input from local governments, health organizations and local leadership.

 Some offices will remain open for associates whose work requires being physically present, and Cerner is implementing social distancing strategies to help reduce the risk of exposure.
 Protecting associates’ health and continuing to meet client commitments are Cerner’s top priorities.

 Cerner’s clients are in the business of health care and, as partners, Cerner’s clients are requesting the company’s help.
 Cerner is prepared to continue to provide support and service to clients during this time.